dantleech/blog/content/posts/2025/15-11-space.md

 ## Modularisation and Packages

-The cleanest approach to this problem is to strictly divide your project into packages, whereby each new feature would be provided by a package.
+The solition to this problem is to strictly divide your project into packages, whereby each new "feature" would be provided by a package.
+There are different approaches to this with different trade-offs.

-The application would essentially be the place that all of these pacakges are **plumbed** together (integrated).
+The application then becmes the the place that all of these pacakges are integrated (or **plumbed**) together.

+### Remote Packages

 In the **extreme** case each package is a separate repository: